Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 After the input layer, subsequent layers are known as hidden layers, where complex transformations of the input data occur.
 Finally, the results are taken from the last layer, the output layer, which provides the network's final output.
 See @feedforward-net for a visualization.

-// layer allow for learning of nonlinear zusammenhängen.
+The hidden layers within the network allow for the learning of nonlinear relationships, enabling the system to understand complex patterns and dependencies in the data.
-// very flexible design, can be adapted for different usecases
+Due to its flexible design, the feedforward neural network can be adapted to various use cases.
-// -> good fit for being used as classifier in this thesis.
+This adaptability and robust learning capability make the network a good fit for being used as a classifier in this thesis, as it can efficiently handle the complexity and variability of the provided measurement data.

 #figure(
   image("images/feedforward-neural-network.png", height: 25%),
-  caption: [Feedforward neural net consisting of input layer, hidden layer and output layer.
+  caption: [Feedforward neural net consisting of an input, hidden, and output layer.
 When evaluating, the value for each neuron gets calculated by @perceptron-math.]
 ) <feedforward-net>

-During training, the network adjusts the weights of connections between neurons to minimize the loss function, which quantifies the difference between predicted outputs and actual targets.
+During training, the network adjusts the weights of connections between neurons to minimize the loss function, quantifying the difference between predicted outputs and actual targets.
 This process often involves techniques such as backpropagation and gradient descent to iteratively reduce the loss.
 By doing so, FNNs can learn complex patterns and relationships within data, enabling them to perform a wide range of tasks with high accuracy.
 For additional information, see @russellArtificialIntelligenceModern2021.